-MELOA to Provide Active Shooter Training to Non-Profits, Schools in the Detroit Metropolitan Area
+MELOA Providing Active Shooter Training to Non-Profits, Schools in the Detroit Metropolitan Area

-Detroit, MI: The Middle Eastern Law Enforcement Officers Association (MELOA) a U.S. Department of Homeland Security (DHS) recognized employee association, recently announced that it will be offering a training program for schools and non-profit organizations, covering Civilian Response to Active Shooter Events (CRASE) and the Avoid, Deny, Defend (ADD) strategy.
+Detroit, MI: The Middle Eastern Law Enforcement Officers Association (MELOA) a U.S. Department of Homeland Security (DHS) recognized employee association, recently announced that it is offering a training program for schools and non-profit organizations, covering Civilian Response to Active Shooter Events (CRASE) and the Avoid, Deny, Defend (ADD) strategy.

 The course, developed by the Advanced Law Enforcement Rapid Response Training (ALERRT) Center at Texas State University; provides participants with guidance on how to act before, during, and after they find themselves in an active shooter event.
 The training is provided by certified instructors, free-of-charge to non-profit organizations and schools.
 In 2003, ALERRT was named the National Standard in Active Shooter Response Training by the FBI.